Onondaga County Courthouse: Construction and opening

 Four or five buildings had to be demolished before construction could begin.'
 The cornerstone was laid on June 30, 1904, and after around 18 months the building was complete, at a cost of $1.4-1.5 million.'
 Builders opted to use Indiana limestone on the outside instead of marble because limestone was less expensive to work with.
 The building included cutting-edge technology like steam heat and hydraulic elevators.
 As part of the project a standalone powerhouse and jail, the latter of which was connected to the courthouse by a tunnel, were built nearby.
 Both have since been demolished.
 The courthouse itself officially opened on January 1, 1907.

 Later history

-The courthouse hosted a famous libel trial between Theodore Roosevelt and William Barnes Jr. in 1915.
+The courthouse hosted a libel trial between Theodore Roosevelt and William Barnes Jr. in 1915.

 Since its opening, the courthouse has occasionally been cleaned and restored.
 In 1959 the exterior was cleaned with sandblasting.
 By the early 2000s, Dick Case reported in The Post-Standard, about 40% of the interior had seen restoration work.
 In 2006, to celebrate the courthouse's upcoming 100th anniversary, Onondaga County approved $7.5 million in exterior renovations.
 This work including roof repairs, restoration of the copper domes, and cleaning the exterior walls.

 The building was listed on the US National Register of Historic Places as part of the Montgomery Street–Columbus Circle Historic District in 1980.